-What we liked: The complete beginner’s knitting set includes all the basic knitting supplies, making for special and meaningful gifts.
+What are its best features?
+The complete beginner’s knitting set includes all the basic knitting supplies, making for special and meaningful gifts.
 They can be machine washed before and after knitting, and the bright colors of these yarns don’t fade easily even after several washes!

-What could be better: The single downside of these yarns is that they are not suitable for bleaching and ironing.
+What could be improved?
+The single downside of these yarns is that they are not suitable for bleaching and ironing.

 This is yet another option that is available either as 100% acrylic yarn or tweeds made from 94% acrylic and 6% rayon.
 These yarns come in perhaps the widest range of colors, with up to 40+ colors to choose from, making this brand a knitting enthusiast’s heaven.
 Also, the names of the colors are fun and creative.
 Each set comes with one skein of 64 yards and features #3 weight.
 It is best for fast knitting and crochet projects.

-What we liked: The wide color range allows you to choose from both vibrant and light, subtle shades.
+What do we love it for?
+The wide color range allows you to choose from both vibrant and light, subtle shades.
 It can be machine washed and tumble dried in a machine as well, making it easy to clean and user-friendly.

-What could be better: The only thing that can make this yarn even better is durability.
+What were we disappointed with?
+The only thing that can make this yarn even better is durability.
 You must be extra careful with the clothes you make.

 The Lily Sugar’ n Cream Cotton Cone Yarn is a 100% pure cotton yarn that has some excellent qualities, such as an absorbent nature and a soft feel that make it one of the best materials to knit scarves.
 It comes in a single cone skein, with 706 yards of yarn in one roll.
 Next, this gauge 4 worsted weight yarn weighs 14 oz.
 It is available in 19 amazing shades, with both solid and mixed color options that you can pick from.

-What we liked: This yarn comes in a great quantity that is sufficient for knitting a complete scarf.
+What are its best features?
+This yarn comes in a great quantity that is sufficient for knitting a complete scarf.
 Also, this cotton yarn is user-friendly and can be easily machine washed and dried.
 This versatile pick can be suitable for knitting not only scarves but also several other things like hats, sweaters, and gloves.

-What could be better: The color durability is not specified for buyers, leaving them to wonder whether their crafts will fade over multiple washes.
+What could be improved?
+The color durability is not specified for buyers, leaving them to wonder whether their crafts will fade over multiple washes.